This post may contain affiliate links. Please read our disclosure policy.

 So if you’re craving something sweet, gooey, and chocolatey for no reason at all, this delicious Heath cake recipe is for you.
 A doctored-up cake mix and other store-bought ingredients make this Heath bar poke cake super easy to make and a guaranteed hit every time.

-• Cake mix – I used a box of Devil’s food cake for the base of this Heath cake recipe.
-Feel free to substitute your favorite store-bought cake mix.
+- Cake mix – I used a box of Devil’s food cake for the base of this Heath cake recipe.
+Any brand of chocolate cake mix will work!

 How To Make Heath Bar Cake

-5. Cool And Serve: Let the cake cool completely.
+- Let the cake cool completely.
 Finally, spread with whipped topping and sprinkle crushed Heath bars over the entire cake.
-Then simply refrigerate until ready to serve!
+Refrigerate until ready to serve!

 FAQs